List of Anita Blake: Vampire Hunter characters: Edward

 Edward leads a double life; Edward as an assassin is the true Edward (as far as we know).
 He has an alias, his only legal identity (as far as we know) called Ted Forrester.
 Ted is a licensed bounty hunter, and "good ol' boy" operating out of Santa Fe; like Anita, he becomes "grandfathered" in as a Federal Marshall.
 Ted is engaged to a widow, Donna Parnell, with two kids, Peter and Becca (aged 14 and 6 in Obsidian Butterfly), not to mention the two Maltese Peeka and Boo.
 He appears to have a close relationship with them, and Anita almost thinks that Edward could be in love.
 However, in The Harlequin, it is clear that Donna and Becca do not know "Edward", only "Ted".
 Anita is surprised to learn that Peter knows "Edward" – and wants to follow in Edward's and Anita's footsteps.

 In Skin Trade, Edward under the guise of Ted Forrester comes to Las Vegas to help Anita hunt for the vampire serial killer Vittorio.
 He brings with him Olaf and Bernardo.
 Edward acts a little like a boyfriend to Anita to keep Olaf at bay, since no one else that Anita dates or loves is dominant enough.
 Yet Anita says she could never feed off Edward in any way because it would be like doing a family member.
 Edward admits to have been contacted as Death to take out the Mother of Darkness and he turned down the contract.
-The price was right, but he admits that he has commitments now, his alter-ego Ted has people who love him and Edward would prefer to return home to them than to fight something potentially more dangerous than he is.
+The price was right, but he admits that he has commitments now; his alter ego Ted has people who love him and Edward would prefer to return home to them than to fight something potentially more dangerous than himself.

 Among the vampire community he is known as "Death".
-Among the secret service he is known as "the Undertaker".
+Among the Secret Service he is known as "the Undertaker".